-71293 FY86 CGBL Continuing Baseline Design Report, Final SEA 501, 01/87, C procedures are established, the baseline design will be updated every 3 years, with assessments being carried out in the interim to determine which feature/technologies to include in the new baseline.)
+71293 FY86 CGBL Continuing Baseline Design Report, Final SEA 501, 01/87, C

+The objectives of the FY86 CGBL efforts were to define the CGBL baseline design. establish a procedure for assessing new features and technologies. and establish a procedure for updating the baseline design.
+(Once these procedures are established, the baseline design will be updated every 3 years, with assessments being carried out in the interim to determine which feature/technologies to include in the new baseline.)
 This report describes the CGBL FY86 baseline design only.